aerodesic/meta-upscontrol/README.md

-# meta-upsdev
+# meta-upscontrol

-This project implements the UPS controller for raspberrypi
+This project implements the UPS and PDU controller for raspberrypi